dapr/docs/daprdocs/content/en/developing-applications/building-blocks/observability/app-health.md

 App health checks are currently a **preview feature** and require the `AppHealthCheck` feature flag to be enabled.
 Refer to the documentation for [enabling preview features]({{<ref support-preview-features>}}).
 {{% /alert %}}

-App health checks are enabled with the `--enable-app-health-check` CLI flag, or the `dapr.io/enable-app-health-check: true` annotation when running on Kubernetes; they are disabled by default.
+App health checks are disabled by default, but can be enabled with either:

+- The `--enable-app-health-check` CLI flag; or
+- The `dapr.io/enable-app-health-check: true` annotation when running on Kubernetes.

 Adding this flag is both necessary and sufficient to enable app health checks with the default options.

 The full list of options are listed in this table: